FAQs

 18. If a person submits a statement to the Tribunal, will that person be called for interview, and if so, when?

-A person who has submitted a statement that is relevant to the Tribunal’s Terms of Reference, is likely to be called for interview by the Tribunal’s legal team during the Autumn of 2024.
+A person who has submitted a statement that is relevant to the Tribunal’s Terms of Reference, is likely to be called for interview by the Tribunal’s legal team.
 If a person has a difficulty attending for interview at the Tribunal’s premises in Dublin, then arrangements may be made to hold interviews in other locations.

 19. If a statement is submitted to the Tribunal will the person who made it be required to give evidence at the public hearings stage?